Azaola vs. Singson

 - Procedural Issues: N/A

-- Substantive Issues: Whether Article 811 of the Civil Code mandatorily requires the presentation of three witnesses to identify the handwriting and signature of the testator in the probate of a contested holographic will.
+- Whether Article 811 of the Civil Code mandatorily requires the presentation of three witnesses to identify the handwriting of a holographic will when its probate is contested.

 Ruling